huaweicloud/terraform-provider-huaweicloud/docs/data-sources/gaussdb_nosql_flavors.md

 ---
-subcategory: "GaussDB NoSQL"
+subcategory: "GeminiDB"
 ---

 # huaweicloud_gaussdb_nosql_flavors

-Use this data source to get available HuaweiCloud GaussDB (for NoSQL) flavors.
+Use this data source to get available HuaweiCloud GeminiDB flavors.
 This is an alternative to `huaweicloud_gaussdb_cassandra_flavors`

 ## Example Usage